-Edward can be quite infuriating for sure, but don’t hate him though.
+Edward can be quite infuriating for sure but don’t hate him though.
 He’s only been king for about five minutes.
 He got the throne at a fairly young age and in a time of great turmoil.
 He still learns the politics of being a king.
-Plenty of medieval warrior-kings were total incompetent leaders.
+Plenty of medieval warrior-kings were totally incompetent leaders.

 King Edward isn’t necessarily bad or conning.
 He is just the product of someone in over his head trying to do what’s best despite lacking experience and being manipulated by his advisors.

 Historically he was a very effective king.
 He and his sister Aethelflaed drove out more Vikings than King Alfred.
 I trust The Last Kingdom creators to make him a badass warrior-king as he matures.

 8/12.
 King John (Ironclad)

 “I am the Blood!
 I am God’s Right Hand, and you will NEVER dictate to me how I am to be a king!”

 The quote by King John I, played by Paul Giamatti, is taken from the medieval movie Ironclad (2011).
 The film centers around The Siege of 1215.
 It was one of the bloodiest sieges in English history, when, following the signing of the Magna Carta, King John gathered an army to reclaim his power over England and exert bloody revenge against those who defied him.

 The film portrays John as a cold-blooded torturer.
 But it is a bit ironic considering he was the ruler who signed the Magna Carta, a historically important document that both limited the power of the King of England while also giving back independent powers to the barons around his country.

 7/12.
 King Vortigern (King Arthur: Legend of the Sword)